 Become a Volunteer

-PLEASE CHECK BELOW FOR THE 2022 VOLUNTEER INFORMATION
+PLEASE CHECK BELOW FOR THE FALL 2022 VOLUNTEER INFORMATION

 Thank you for your interest in becoming one of our valued volunteers.
 Being a volunteer of Dr. Bob Kemp Hospice offers so many rich and varied experiences, like, helping in the kitchen, peer support, events and administration.
 We have many opportunities and ways for you to contribute.
 We provide training twice a year for new volunteers.

 Our work can stir up old grief emotions.
 Thus, to assess your readiness, we have a three-step process.

 Step 1 – Complete and submit the online application.